 At the same time the secondary, and very important focus is on the Groom’s parents and family who are dancing to the beat of a traditional Dhol drum at the front of the Baraat.

-This colourful and fantastic spectacle often happens very quickly and requires two photographers to capture the full emotion of this great tradition.
+This colourful and fantastic spectacle often happens very quickly and requires two photographers.
+This way we can capture the full emotion of this great tradition.

 The final choice between booking one or two photographers if of course up to you, your fiancé and your photographer.
 We hope that the above information can better help you decide if you need just One or Two Photographers.
 Ultimately this is your personal decision as unique as you and your wedding day.